DennisGross/COOL-MCv3/README.md

 ```

 ## Setup

-Install Docker.
+This guide will walk you through the setup process for running COOL-MC, including installing Docker and Visual Studio Code, and setting up a local Docker container for the COOL-MC repository.

-Install VSCode.
+### 1. Install Docker
+**To install Docker** on your system, you'll need to follow these general steps:
+1. Go to the Docker website (https://www.docker.com/) and click on the "Get Docker" button to download the installer for your operating system (Windows, Mac, or Linux).
+2. Run the installer and follow the prompts to complete the installation process.
+3. Once the installation is complete, you can verify that Docker is installed and running by opening a terminal or command prompt and running the command "docker --version".
+This should display the version of Docker that you have installed.

+### 2. Install Visual Studio Code and some of its extensions
+Installing Visual Studio Code (VSCode) is a simple process, and can be done by following these steps:

+1. Go to the Visual Studio Code website (https://code.visualstudio.com/) and click on the "Download" button for your operating system (Windows, Mac, or Linux).
+2. Once the download is complete, open the installer and follow the prompts to complete the installation process.
-Add VSCode extensions: docker, Visual Studio Code Dev Containers
+3. Add VSCode extensions: docker, Visual Studio Code Dev Containers

+### 3. Create your local docker container and verify COOL-MC
 Open Remote Explorer, add (+), clone repository in container volume, add GITHUB-REPOSITORY URL, write coolmc volume, and coolmc target.
 Afterwards, the docker container will be created (it takes time).

+Next, you'll want to open the Remote Explorer in VSCode and add a new connection (+ button).
+You'll then want to clone your the COOL-MC repository into a container volume.
+To do this, you'll need to provide the GitHub repository https://github.com/DennisGross/COOL-MCv3 and specify the volume and target as "coolmc volume" and "coolmc target" respectively.

 Verify that everything works: `python run_tests.py`

+## Examples
-Start MLFlow server in the background: `mlflow server -h 0.0.0.0 &`
+For the visualization of the training process start MLFlow server in the background: `mlflow server -h 0.0.0.0 &`.

+The taxi agent has to pick up passengers and transport them to their destination without running out of fuel.
+The environment terminates as soon as the taxi agent does the predefined number of jobs.
+After the job is done, a new guest spawns randomly at one of the predefined locations.

+Run the following command to train a deep RL policy for the taxi environment:
+`python cool_mc.py --project_name="taxi_experiments" --constant_definitions="MAX_JOBS=2,MAX_FUEL=10" --prism_dir="../prism_files" --prism_file_path="transporter.prism" --seed=128 --layers=4 --neurons=512 --lr=0.0001 --batch_size=32 --num_episodes=200000 --eval_interval=100 --epsilon_dec=0.99999 --epsilon_min=0.1 --gamma=0.99 --epsilon=1 --replace=301 --reward_flag=0 --wrong_action_penalty=0 --prop="Pmax=? [ F jobs_done=2 ]" --max_steps=100 --replay_buffer_size=300000 --replace=304`

 ## Experiments
-To run the experiments from our paper, use the bash scripts in examples (*_experiments.sh).
+To run the experiments from our papers, use the bash scripts in examples (*_experiments.sh).

 ## Command Line Arguments